HtAG Data Dictionary

 Stock on Market is the number of unsold listings on market.
 Reported independently per dwelling type i.e. houses or units.N/AN/AN/A

 Stock On Market Percentage is the ratio of SoM to the total number of dwellings in the area.
-Number of dwellings is calculated based on Australian address database.
+A number of dwellings is calculated based on the Australian address database.
 Reported independently per dwelling type i.e. houses or units.<0.4%0.4-1.3%>1.3%

 DescriptionLow SupplyBalancedHigh Supply

-Inventory (also known as Months of Supply) is the average number of sales per month over a year divided by SoM.
+Inventory (also known as Months of Supply) is cumulative SoM divided by the average number of sales per month over a year.
 Used to define how absorbent the property market is of the new listings and measured in months.
 Reported independently per dwelling type i.e. houses or units.<2.12.1-4.5>4.5

 DescriptionLow SupplyBalancedHigh Supply